MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

    escaped-id = 1*255(escaped-octet)
    alpn-value = escaped-id *("," escaped-id)

-In the wire format for "alpn", each alpn-id is prefixed by its length as a single octet, and these length-value pairs are concatenated to form the SvcParamValue.
+In the wire format for "alpn", each ALPN identifier (alpn-value) is prefixed by its length as a single octet, and these length-value pairs are concatenated to form the SvcParamValue.
 These pairs MUST exactly fill the SvcParamValue;
 otherwise, the SvcParamValue is malformed.